geobtaa/geobtaa.github.io/docs/guides/allmaps.md

 > - View and delete pairs of GCPs by clicking the list icon in the lower right corner.
 > - Place at least 3-5 pairs of GCPs.
 More is better.
 > - Try to distribute GCPs somewhat evenly throughout the image.
 7. After a sufficient number of points have been placed, click **Results**, then click **View current image.** Check to make sure the overlay looks reasonably accurate.
 If needed, use the back button and click **Georeference** to return to the editor and make changes.

-## Improve a Georeferenced Map
+If the results aren't satisfactory, *delete all GCPs* so the scanned map is no longer georeferenced.